Public Law

 Navraj Singh Ghaleigh, Senior Lecturer in Climate Law

-Cormac Mac Amhlaigh, Senior Lecturer
+Cormac Mac Amhlaigh, Professor of Public Law

 Stephen Tierney, Professor of Constitutional Theory